+Packaging Fails And How To Prevent Them.
 When it comes to packaging your freight, there are 3 common problems that many shippers face; possible damage during transit, your shipment damages another shipment in transit, or the pickup of your shipment is refused because of poor packaging.
-Freight packaging honestly isn’t that difficult, you just need to learn a little bit about freight packaging basics and apply common sense.
-Without this, you run the risk of your shipment being featured in a collection of epic fails like this one.
+Freight packaging honestly isn’t that difficult, you just need to learn a little bit about freight packaging basics and apply common sense in order to avoid packaging fails.

 Feel free to laugh as you view these images, but keep in mind that these episodes were not at all humorous to the people involved when they happened; some were quite expensive.
 As it turns out, packaging freight is not an intuitive skill for some shippers.